RSDKModding/RSDK-Modding-Wiki/docs/RSDKv2/RetroScript/Functions/Audio/SetMusicTrack.md

 :   The trackList slot to load the music in.

-`LoopPoint`
+`Loop`

-:   The track's loop point, in samples. `0` will disable looping, `1` will loop from the beginning of the track, and anything else is the sample to loop from.
+:   Determines if the track should loop. `false` will disable looping, and `true` will loop from the beginning of the track.

 ## Return Value
 None.

 ## Syntax
 ```
-SetMusicTrack(string Path, int TrackID, int LoopPoint)
+SetMusicTrack(string Path, int TrackID, bool Loop)
 ```

 ## Example
 ```
-SetMusicTrack("Test.ogg", 0, 1)
+SetMusicTrack("Test.ogg", 0, true)
 ```